ultimateai/Blog/_posts/2024-01-23-developer-portal.markdown

 - support for automatic Swagger upload from various repositories
 - not too expensive

 Right away, we dove deep into what's out there already.
-After exploring some of of the most popular solutions like SwaggerHub, Redocly, or Stoplight, We concluded that we have to write it ourselves.
+After exploring some of the most popular solutions like SwaggerHub, Redocly, or Stoplight, We concluded that we have to write it ourselves.
 This was far from the ideal outcome from the research phase, but every solution had different problems.
 It seems that most of the products on the market went in the direction of having too many features in them, from organizing Jira tickets straight to managing infrastructure.
 At the same time, we did not see many tools with clear focus on customer-facing documentation.
 The tools we did like were quite expensive and most of the time scaled the monthly price with number of users.
 With over 20 engineers using the tool and our growth plans, having this kind of cost scaling was just not in the starts for us.
 The requirements were strict and we did not want to compromise on quality.

 ## The big decision

-While writing the solution yourself there is a high initial cost, it would pay for itself with time.
+While writing the solution yourself, there is a high initial cost, it would pay for itself with time.
 It also meant that we would be able to have something that fulfills all of our needs.
 To kickstart the project we decided to go with a free template and make it our own.
 The first question we have to answer is how do we write the articles.
-After doing brief research on best practices, it was clear that we should keep the documentation and markdown format.
-The markdown format enables developers to focus purely on content while styling it and keeping a uniform design is up to the portal itself.
+After doing brief research on best practices, it was clear that we should keep the documentation and Markdown format.
+The Markdown format enables developers to focus purely on content while styling it and keeping a uniform design is up to the portal itself.
 This would also mean that we simply use it to Version Control the articles, this already solved the issue of having a solid process to publish new content.
 The next part was getting the Swagger in there, having the project in GitHub meant that it was very easy to enrich actions on other repositories to push the Swagger into the developer portal repository.
 All that's left is for the front end to properly style it and implement the features we need.

 ## Challenges we faced